Barmby History, Family Crest & Coats of Arms

 The Hundredorum Rolls of 1273 lists: Richard de Barneby in Yorkshire; and Henry de Barneby in Lincolnshire.
 Later the Yorkshire Poll Tax Rolls of 1379 listed: Thomas de Barmby; and Thomas de Barnby.

 Barnby in the North Riding of Yorkshire was an ancient family seat.
 "The township anciently belonged to a family of the same name; mention occurring of Robert de Barneby, who held the lands under Peter de Mauley, lord of Mulgrave."

 Early History of the Barmby family

-Another 127 words (9 lines of text) covering the years 1000 and 1550 are included under the topic Early Barmby History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Barmby research.
+Another 64 words (5 lines of text) covering the years 1000 and 1550 are included under the topic Early Barmby History in all our PDF Extended History products and printed products wherever possible.

 Barmby Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Barmby include Barneby, Barnby, Barnaby, Bernaby, Burnaby and many more.